For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Yuangeng Zhang – Shutterstock

-If a busy city centre isn't for you then Salford might be a better suit.
-Located on the city's outskirts, in greater Manchester, Salford still offers the perks of Manchester life with great transport links to get to the city centre quick.
+If a busy city centre isn't for you, then Salford might be a better fit.
+Located on the city's outskirts, in Greater Manchester, Salford still offers the perks of Manchester life with excellent transport links to the city centre.

 4. Royal Northern College of Music

-One of four conservatoires within the Associated Board of the Royal Schools of music situated between UoM and MMU which puta you in the centre of the student hub.
+One of four conservatoires partnered with the Associated Board of the Royal Schools of Music, the Royal Northern College of Music is situated between UoM and MMU, putting you right in the centre of the student hub.

 Where are the universities in Manchester?